bibshukla/MarketForcastPro/README.md

 Welcome to the Market Forecast Pro App!
 This app allows you to visualize stock price data, explore technical indicators, and make short-term price predictions using traditional machine learning models and language models.

-Created and designed by [Vikas Sharma](https://www.linkedin.com/in/vikas-sharma005/).
+Created and designed by [Bib Shukla](https://www.linkedin.com/in/bibshukla/).

 ## Table of Contents